DhruvSherathia-205/Capi---A-cloud-based-chatbot/README.md

 **Capi - A cloud based chatbot**

-**Abstract:** This project is to develop a chatbot which answers any queries posted by students like professor’s contact details, course related questions, location of university buildings etc. It is a text-based conversation.
+**Abstract:** Capi is a chatbot which answers queries posted by students like professor’s contact details, course related questions, location of university buildings etc. It is a text-based conversation.
 We have used Python as a backend language , with help of flask Freamework.
 This system will be a WEB application which could be added to any college's(e.g., Lambton college in our case) website which will reply to queries of students very well.

 **Group Members: -**